COVID-19 Information and Resources

 While the situation is changing rapidly, please be assured that every effort is being made to keep the DMSE community informed.
 MIT offices are sending emails to instructors, PIs, Department Heads and AOs; please share as appropriate with your groups and students.
 The Institute has set up a website for COVID-19 news and updates http://covid19.mit.edu.
 Accurate and up-to-date information for students, staff, faculty, and visitors is found there.

 Many members of the MIT community have participated in planning for the 2020-21 academic year.
 The current expectation is that some classes will be remote and others on campus.
 President Reif provided an update on June 17.
 DMSE's procedural changes and updates are posted on the Undergraduate and Graduate sections of our website.

 DMSE's HR is working remotely.
 New information on procedural changes and updates for appointments (including visiting scientists, postdocs, UROPs, visiting students, and minors) are posted on our Resources pages.

 Facilities and Access

-DMSE has implemented policies and procedures related to accessing departmental space and lab safety guidance for entering lab spaces during the current COVID-19 situation.
+As reopening proceeds, DMSE is following policies and procedures for accessing departmental spaces and labs.
+Phase 1 of the research ramp-up is underway.
 Our departmental policies and procedures follow those set forth by MIT senior leadership and the School of Engineering; however, we’ve included additional information specific to DMSE.
 Please take a moment to review this document.

 Please remember, as with any medical information, confidentiality about our staff, students, and families must be maintained at all times.